-To find out more, check out the Sugar Impact Diet!
+To find out more, check out my Sugar Impact Diet!
 It can help you put together a plan to reduce the amount of sugar you’re consuming to give your immune system maximum support.

-Your gut houses up to 80% of your immune system and contains an entire ecosystem of trillions of microbes that play a major role in your immune function.
+Your gut houses up to 80 percent of your immune system and contains an entire ecosystem of trillions of microbes that play a major role in your immune function.
 If your gut health is compromised, you simply won’t have a strong immune system.

 One of the most common dangers to your gut health is regular exposure to highly reactive foods.
-As explained in my New York Times bestseller, The Virgin Diet, there are 7 foods most likely to cause food intolerance and the gut issues that go along with it.
+As explained in my New York Times bestseller The Virgin Diet, there are seven foods most likely to cause food intolerance and the gut issues that go along with it.

-The easiest way to determine your food intolerances is to eliminate the 7 highly reactive foods for 21 days, then test to find out which of the 7 foods you can add back to your diet long-term.
+The easiest way to determine your food intolerances is to eliminate the seven highly reactive foods for at least 21 days, then test to find out which of the foods you can add back to your diet.
 (Check out The Virgin Diet to find out more…)